sez11a/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 ![Add a custom header to Master Page Templates for Content Page.](./using-fragments/images/14.png)

-## Localizing Fragments
+## Localizing the Fragment Configuration

 > Available: Liferay DXP 7.4+

-You can adapt the Fragment to your target audience's language by localizing the Fragment content.
-By default, you can localize:
+You can localize the following Fragment settings to your target audience's language:

 - [Image Description (*alt text*)](#localizing-alternative-text-for-images)
 - [Editable URLs](#localizing-editable-urls)

-In addition to these elements, you can localize other elements in your fragment using the `localizable` attribute in the [Fragment configurable options](../../developer-guide/developing-page-fragments/adding-configuration-options-to-fragments.md).
+Additionally, you can change the Fragment configuration fields depending on the Page's target language using the `localizable` attribute.
+For more information, read the [Fragment Specific Tags and Attributes Reference](../../developer-guide/reference/fragments/fragment-specific-tags-reference.md).

 ### Localizing Alternative Text for Images

 You can add localization in different languages for the image description (also known as *alternative text* or *alt text*) in built-in and custom Fragments.
-When you change the target language for your Contente Page using the language selector in the editor toolbar (A), you can edit the *Image Description* adapting the text for the target language (B).
+When you change the target language for your Content Page using the language selector in the editor toolbar (A), you can edit the *Image Description* adapting the text for the target language (B).

 ![You can localize the Image Description in the Content Page editor](./using-fragments/images/15.png)